viuts/tradingview/README.md

 ## Tradingview

-This is a simulator web app for japanese real estate
+This is a stock screener

 [Visit here](https://viuts.github.io/tradingview/)